 - Be aware of your training partner’s skill level, and train safely.

-- Thanking your training partner when your time together is done is recommended.
+- Thanking your training partner at the end of your time together is recommended.

 - Help put away any weapons, bags, or training materials that are still out.

 - Reset the carpet/mats/etc if they shifted during training.